AqwamCreates/DataPredict/docs/BasicTutorials/UsingOptimizers.md

 In here, we will show you the comparisons between using and not using an optimizer.

 Note that it is recommended to use optimizers with the gradient solvers.
-This is because optimizers are redundant for other solvers
+This is because optimizers are redundant for other solvers.

 ```lua